ziembor/powershellQuickStart/PITCHME.md

 * 'Using Windows PowerShell' <https://docs.microsoft.com/en-us/powershell/scripting/getting-started/fundamental/using-windows-powershell>
 * 'Learn Windows PowerShell 3 in a Month of Lunches, Second Edition' by Don Jones and Jeffery Hicks Publisher: Manning Publications Published: November 2012 <https://www.safaribooksonline.com/library/view/learn-windows-powershell/9781617291081/>
 ---

+# What is PowerShell, how to apply for everyday tasks
+---
+# Using help
+---
+# Running commands
+---
+---
+# # The pipeline: connecting commands
+---
+# # Adding commands: function, snap-ins, modules
+---
+# # Objects: data by another name
+---
+# # Formatting: how to do it properly
+---
+# # Filtering and comparison
+---
+# # Variables, input, output
+---
+# # Homework selection: write script for specific needs
+---
+# ???